 SWIMMING WITH BASKING SHARKS

 From June to September these gentle giants pay our coastlines a visit.
-I headed for the isle of coll to take a dip.

 7 basking shark facts